arda264/watchorpass/README.md

 1) Make sure git is installed in your device
 2) Create a folder, and initialize git in that folder using the command, git init.
-3) run the command, git pull [text](https://git.liacs.nl/butterfingers/softwaredevelopment.git) in the folder you created (The link can be found when you click blue button called "code" towards top right and click on HTTPS).
+3) run the command, git pull [project link](https://git.liacs.nl/butterfingers/softwaredevelopment.git) in the folder you created (The link can be found when you click blue button called "code" towards top right and click on HTTPS).

 4) Open a command prompt on your device as admin, and navigate to the folder you created with the project in using cd command.
 5) Go to the project folder in Run in the command prompt, cd actor-tinder-app
-6) Go to this site and download Node.js, [text](https://nodejs.org/en/download)
+6) Go to this site and download Node.js, [Nodejs download](https://nodejs.org/en/download)
 7) Run in the command prompt, npm install expo
 8) Run in the command prompt, cd backend
 9) Run in the command prompt, pip install uvicorn